Abhaile - free mortgage arrears support

 If you are in serious mortgage arrears on your home, if you are unable to pay your debts, and if your mortgage lender has begun to take legal action, you may be able to access the Abhaile scheme for borrowers in home mortgage arrears.
 This scheme provides a range of services to help you to deal with your situation, including financial advice, legal advice and insolvency advice.

-Who is eligible for Abhaile?
+Who qualifies for Abhaile?

 You will be eligible for advice and assistance under the Abhaile scheme if:

-• You are insolvent – this means that you are unable to pay your debts in full as they fall due and
+• You are insolvent – this means that you are unable to pay your debts in full as they fall due

-• You are in mortgage arrears on your home and
+• You are in mortgage arrears on your home

 What services does Abhaile provide?